 The designated safeguarding lead

-Mr Mark Winston (Head Teacher) takes the lead responsibility within Alderwood Academy for safeguarding and child protection.
+Mr Mark Helstrip, Consultant Head Teacher takes the lead responsibility within Alderwood Academy for safeguarding and child protection.
 This is explicit in the Head Teacher job description.
 This responsibility is not delegated.

-The designated safeguarding lead (DSL) at Alderwood Academy is Mark Winston.
-The deputy designated safeguarding leads (DDSLs) at Alderwood Academy are Giles Wright and Alice Gaffer.
+The designated safeguarding lead (DSL) at Alderwood Academy is Mark Helstrip.
+The deputy designated safeguarding lead (DDSL) at Alderwood Academy is Giles Wright.

-- We have in addition deputy designated safeguarding leads (DDSLs) across our settings.
+- We have in addition deputy designated safeguarding lead (DDSL) across our settings.
 These have all been trained to the same standard as the lead DSL.
 Their training is updated every 2 years in line with statutory guidance.

 - All DSLs will liaise with the three safeguarding partners when they are in place and will work with other agencies in line with ‘Working Together to Safeguard Children’.